Balm Bench

 Illipe butter gets its hardness from a triglyceride profile rich in saturated fatty acids, especially stearic and palmitic, balanced by some oleic acid for spread.
 That balance gives it a higher melting profile than softer butters, so it contributes firmness at room temperature and a slower, more deliberate melt during use.

 Like other hard vegetable fats, it can form different crystal structures depending on how it is heated and cooled.
 Repeated heat cycling or uneven cooling can push the texture toward graininess.
-In anhydrous formulas, its dense lipid film also supports a more occlusive-feeling finish, while minor unsaponifiables and oxidation state influence odor, color, and overall shelf character.
+In anhydrous formulas, its dense lipid film also supports a more occlusive-feeling finish, while the small non-fatty components and the butter's freshness affect how it smells, looks, and ages.